Carreau/phd-dissertation/parts/part4.rst

     :alt: liposome Model

-    Left : A simulation of liposome fluorescent image consisting of an uniform shell or membrane (`ground truth`).
+    Left : A simulation of liposome fluorescent image consisting of an uniform shell or membrane (`expected signal`).
 Middle: Same Image Adding Gaussian noise.
 This simulates one plane of a confocal Z-stack.
 Right: Simulation of liposome with fluorescently labeled actin shell in fluorescent external buffer and non fluorescent inside buffer.

-The `ground truth` signal can be modeled numerically using several parameters of the system (center and radius of liposome, point spread function of microscope, ...).
+The `expected signal` can be modeled numerically using several parameters of the system (center and radius of liposome, point spread function of microscope, ...).